uc-cdis/Viewers/platform/docs/versioned_docs/version-3.9/migration-guide/from-v2.md

 Since the platform/viewer (@ohif/viewer) is already at v4.12.51, we opted to rename it as platform/app to enable versioning in accordance with the product versioning approach.
 If you were utilizing any exports from @ohif/viewer, please update them to use @ohif/app instead.

+## Platform/viewer (@ohif/viewer) -> platform/app (@ohif/app)

+To ensure proper versioning of OHIF v3, we have made a decision to rename the platform/viewer to platform/app.
+Previously, the platform/viewer package followed software engineering versioning (currently at v4.12.51).
+However, going forward, we aim to align the versioning of platform/app with the product version (e.g., v3.4.0, v3.5.0, etc.).

+Since the platform/viewer (@ohif/viewer) is already at v4.12.51, we opted to rename it as platform/app to enable versioning in accordance with the product versioning approach.
+If you were utilizing any exports from @ohif/viewer, please update them to use @ohif/app instead.

 ## Configuration